 At what point(s) are you comfortable letting other people hear what you are working on?

-I generally only let a few people in my life hear my music when it is in progress of becoming a song.
+I generally only let a few people in my life hear my music when it is in the progress of becoming a song.
 However, once I “finish” the song to my ears then I will definitely play them at shows to see how the crowd reacts.
 This often helps me determine how strong a song is.
 So for me, when I have a song that is complete to my satisfaction and abilities, I am happy to share it.

 Do you share your work-in-progress (streams or downloads)?
 Any technical frustrations?